hacaravan/CV/README.md

 ## Hobbies

+**Triathlon**
 I'm currently in training for my first sprint triathlon so you may see me plodding the streets of Bristol or cycling the surrounding area on a bike twice my age.
+**Boardgames**
 I'm a big fan of boardgames as well and have a reasonable collection of modern classics - Azul is the one I recommend most often.